redis/redis-doc/topics/cluster-tutorial.md

 * The popular [Predis](https://github.com/nrk/predis) has support for Redis Cluster, the support was recently updated and is in active development.
 * The most used Java client, [Jedis](https://github.com/xetorthio/jedis) recently added support for Redis Cluster, see the *Jedis Cluster* section in the project README.
 * [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) offers support for C# (and should work fine with most .NET languages; VB, F#, etc)
+* [thunk-redis](https://github.com/thunks/thunk-redis) offers support for Node.js and io.js, it is a thunk/promise-based redis client with pipelining and cluster.
 * The `redis-cli` utility in the unstable branch of the Redis repository at GitHub implements a very basic cluster support when started with the `-c` switch.

 An easy way to test Redis Cluster is either to try and of the above clients